BDC Hamburger Icon

 Open row

 Which characteristics do you seek when considering employees for promotions or recruiting for a management position?
-Specific personality traits are necessary to handle leadership responsibilities, navigate the company’s mission and vision, and merit the organization’s trust.
+Specific personality traits are necessary to handle leadership responsibilities, align with the company’s mission and vision, and merit the organization’s trust.
 Promoting or hiring the wrong leaders can expose your company to risk and create a toxic work environment, leading to lost productivity, low morale and high turnover.

 TipBottom line